-5.1 In exchange for the Deliverables, the Supplier shall be entitled to invoice the Buyer for the Charges.
-The Supplier shall raise invoices promptly and in any event within 90 days from when the Charges are due.

-5.2 All Charges:

-- (a) exclude VAT, which is payable on provision of a valid VAT invoice; - (b) include all costs connected with the supply of Deliverables. - 5.3 The Buyer must pay the Supplier the Charges within 30 days of receipt by the Buyer of a valid, undisputed invoice, in cleared funds to the Supplier's account stated once the contract has been signed by both parties. - 5.4 A Supplier invoice is only valid if it: - (a) includes all appropriate references including the Purchase Order Number and other details reasonably requested by the Buyer; - (b) includes a detailed breakdown of Deliverables which have been Delivered (if any); and - 5.5 The Buyer must accept and process for payment an undisputed Electronic Invoice received from the Supplier. - 5.6 The Buyer may retain or set-off payment of any amount owed to it by the Supplier if notice and reasons are provided. - 5.7 The Supplier must ensure that all subcontractors are paid, in full, within 30 days of receipt of a valid, undisputed invoice.
+- 5.1 In exchange for the Deliverables, the Supplier shall be entitled to invoice the Buyer for the Charges.
+The Supplier shall raise invoices promptly and in any event within 90 days from when the Charges are due. - 5.2 All Charges: - (a) exclude VAT, which is payable on provision of a valid VAT invoice; - (b) include all costs connected with the supply of Deliverables. - 5.3 The Buyer must pay the Supplier the Charges within 30 days of receipt by the Buyer of a valid, undisputed invoice, in cleared funds to the Supplier's account stated in the email accepting the Buyer Contract. - 5.4 A Supplier invoice is only valid if it: - (a) includes all appropriate references including the Purchase Order Number and other details reasonably requested by the Buyer; - (b) includes a detailed breakdown of Deliverables which have been Delivered (if any); and - (c) does not include any Management Charge (the Supplier must not charge the Buyer in any way for the Management Charge). - 5.5 The Buyer must accept and process for payment an undisputed Electronic Invoice received from the Supplier. - 5.6 The Buyer may retain or set-off payment of any amount owed to it by the Supplier if notice and reasons are provided. - 5.7 The Supplier must ensure that all subcontractors are paid, in full, within 30 days of receipt of a valid, undisputed invoice.
 If this does not happen, the Buyer can publish the details of the late payment or non-payment. - 5.8 The Supplier has no right of set-off, counterclaim, discount or abatement unless they are ordered to do so by a court.